-Better yet, with the long handle and razor edge, I was able to get all the way down to the bottom of the tank, at that line just below the plants and substrate where we get very tenacious algae.
+Better yet, with the long handle and razor edge, I could get all the way down to the bottom of the tank, at that line just below the plants and substrate, where we get very tenacious algae.
 You can push the razor edge just below the substrate and not disturb things too much while still removing the algae.
 Perfect!

-Again, Don’t use a blade on acrylic aquariums as you will scratch up your tank.
+Again, don’t use a blade on acrylic aquariums as you will scratch up your tank.
 Also, I would be very wary of using a blade close to the silicone seams.
-I work very slowly around the silicone seams and go up to them, but try not to touch them with the blade.
+I work very slowly around the silicone seams and approach them, but try not to touch them with the blade.
 If you get the blade up under there too many times, you could eventually weaken the seam and end up with a leak.
 It’s better to let that last bit of algae remain and clean up with your tank toothbrush.

-EDIT: A kind user commented that high quality aquariums made of Low-Iron, or “Starfire” glass are susceptible to scratching from razor scrapers.
-It turns out this very high clarity glass is not as hard as standard glass, so if you have this type of aquarium glass, you might pass on razor scrapers in general and find something more gentle.
+EDIT: A kind user commented that high-quality aquariums made of low iron or “Starfire” glass are susceptible to scratching from razor scrapers.
+It turns out this very high-clarity glass is not as hard as standard glass, so if you have this aquarium glass, you might pass on razor scrapers and find something more gentle.

 Build Quality of the MuFan Aquarium Algae Scraper:

-MuFan is a Chinese company; I was somewhat unsure of what the quality would be for this tool as I have had some issues with other stainless steel tools not being very high quality stainless steel (rust).
+MuFan is a Chinese company; I was unsure of the quality of this tool as I have had some issues with other stainless steel tools not being very high-quality stainless steel (rust).
 As it turns out, this tool is very high quality.
 The knurled nuts that hold the blade on are machined very well and screw in easily and plenty tight.
-All the parts are high quality stainless.
+All the parts are high-quality stainless.
 I have had no rust issues.